sendbird/sendbird-uikit-react/src/utils/typeHelpers/reducers/README.md

 should not mutate the state, but return a new state object

-In this project we recommend using minimal external dependencies, so we recommend using built in hooks like useState and useReducer
+In this project we recommend using minimal external dependencies, so we recommend using built-in hooks like useState and useReducer

 You can use useState if the component is simple, otherwise you can move to useReducer and move side effects into customHooks